-BBG\ 101 INTRODUCTION TO BUSINESS
+BBG 101 INTRODUCTION TO BUSINESS

 Includes a broad range of topics that relate to the contemporary business practices.
 Business trends: cultivating a business in a diverse global environment.
 Business ownership.
 Strategic management: the strategic consequences of competing on the edge.
 Financial structure: the methods used to measure the effectiveness of objectives and strategies.
 Management of human capital: obtaining, retraining and motivating people to produce quality goods and services.
 Marketing: creating and keeping customers.
 Process Improvement: achieving better results through improving system processes.
-Prerequisite: Eligibility for ENG\ 101.
+Prerequisite: Eligibility for ENG 101.

-BBG\ 210 BUSINESS COMMUNICATION
+BBG 210 BUSINESS COMMUNICATION

-Development of skills in effective communication for personal, business, and professional use.
-Includes written communication, nonverbal communication, listening skills, small group communication, oral presentations, resume preparation, and interviewing techniques.
-Prerequisite: ENG\ 101 or ENG\ 101W.
+Communication skills are critical to effective job placement, performance, career advancement, and organizational success.
+This course focuses on the development of skills in effective communication for personal, business, and professional use.
+It includes oral and written communication, nonverbal communication, listening skills, team development, oral presentations, job search skills, resume and cover letter preparation, and interviewing techniques.
+Prerequisite: ENG 101 or ENG 101W.

-BBG\ 231 BUSINESS LAW I
+BBG 231 BUSINESS LAW I